Parthasarathy Temple Chennai – History, Things to Do & Tips

 Overview

-Built in the 6th Century by the Pallavas and is one of the oldest structures in Chennai.
+Parthasarathy Temple was built in the 6th Century by the Pallavas and is one of the oldest structures in Chennai.

 The name ‘Parthasarathy’ refers to ‘the Charioteer of Arjuna’, referring to Krishna’s (a form of Vishnu) role as a charioteer to Arjuna in ‘Mahabharata’.